-MTC defines persons as low-income if they live in a household that earns less than 200 percent of the federal poverty level established by the Census Bureau.
-MTC established the 200 percent threshold in 2001 to account for the Bay Area's high cost of living relative to the rest of the country.
-The Census Bureau establishes poverty status for individuals based on a combination of an individual's household composition, size and income.
-In 2015, 100 percent of the federal poverty level was \$11,770 a year for a single person living alone, and approximately \$24,250 a year for a family of four.
+MTC defines persons as low-income if they live in a household with incomes less than 200 percent of the federal poverty level established by the Census Bureau.
+MTC established the 200 percent threshold in 2001 to account for the Bay Area's high cost of living relative to the rest of the country.19 The Census Bureau establishes poverty status for individuals based on a combination of an individual's household composition, size and income in the Bay Area.
+In 2015, 100 percent of the federal poverty level was \$11,770 a year for a single person living alone, and approximately \$24,250 a year for a family of four.20